Tocsiop/R8HEX/README.md

 - 📳 Device Vibrate
 - ✉️ receive all SMS
 - ✉️ send sms to any number
-- ✉️ Send SMS with target device to all of his/her contacts
+- ✉️ Send SMS with the target device to all of his/her contacts
 - 👤 receive all contacts
 - 📷 capture main and front camera
 - 🎙 capture microphone (with custom duration)